cylc/cylc-flow/CONTRIBUTING.md

 ## Report Bugs

-Report bugs by opening an issue on the [Cylc repository @ Github](https://github.com/cylc/cylc/issues).
-Give your Cylc version number and a recipe to reproduce the bug.
+Report bugs by opening an issue at [Cylc Issues on Github](https://github.com/cylc/cylc/issues).
+Give the Cylc version that suffers from the bug, and a recipe to reproduce the problem.

 ## Request Enhancements

-Request enhancements by opening an issue on the [Cylc repository @ Github](https://github.com/cylc/cylc/issues).
+Request enhancements by opening an issue at [Cylc Issues @ Github](https://github.com/cylc/cylc/issues).
 Describe the use case in detail.

 ## Contribute Code